Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Introduction

 Inspired by these studies, we use local and global sensitivity analyses to determine parameter influence and covariance analysis to identify correlated parameters.
-The latter technique relies on local sensitivities.
-Once a parameter subset is identified, we use multistart inference to estimate the identifiable parameters.
-Once calibrated, we predict hemodynamic quantities, including pressure, flow, wave intensity, and wall shear stress to compare cardiac function between HLHS and DORV patients.
-To our knowledge, this is the first study that uses multiple data sets to calibrate a 1D, patient-specific CFD model for single-ventricle patients.
+We then use multistart inference to estimate the identifiable parameters.
+Once calibrated, we predict hemodynamic quantities, including pressure, flow, wave intensity, and wall shear stress to compare cardiac function between HLHS and DORV patients. \hot{This study aims to create an efficient and accurate parameter inference pipeline for these single-ventricle patients.
+Parameter inference and model calibration are crucial to ensure accurate hemodynamic insights that clinicians for each patient will investigate.} To our knowledge, this is the first study that uses multiple data sets to calibrate a 1D, patient-specific CFD model for single-ventricle patients.